espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Deflecting Cloud.md

 * * *

 You've mastered a defensive technique unique to the ancient dragons of Bloodsalt: beating your wings to create a billowing cloud of mist.
-You become momentarily [[Hidden]] from the triggering attack if vision is the attacker's only precise sense.
+You become momentarily [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] from the triggering attack if vision is the attacker's only precise sense.
 Normally this means the attacker must succeed at a DC 11 flat check to target you.
 You also gain a +4 circumstance bonus to AC against the triggering attack.